gottacatchenall/ms_sampling_effort/manuscript.md

-Understanding how different species interact is a fundamental question of community ecology and an increasing imperative both to mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper; @Jordano2016ChaEco] and to predict potential spillover of zoonotic diseases [@cite].
+Understanding how different species interact is a fundamental question of community ecology and an increasing imperative both to mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@cite].
 Over the past decade biodiversity data has become increasingly available due to improved sensing technology [@Stephenson2020TecAdv] and increased adoption of open and FAIR data sharing practices.
 Modern remote-sensing has enabled collection of